Gibbo3771/ccpkg/index.markdown

 layout: default
 ---

 **ccpkg** is a package manager specifically created for ComputerCraft (CC) that allows a centralized distribution source for vetted libaries, programs and command-line tools.
-Anyone can contiribute to the central repository, and anyone can explore and use it.
+Anyone can contriibute to the central repository, and anyone can explore and use it.
 {: .text--center .blurb}

 ## Install ccpkg